 Learning at Write Yourself Free

-Here at Write Yourself Free, our teachers are educated in Patrick McCord's Write Yourself Free(SM) Method for teaching.
-The Write Yourself Free(SM) Method is a whole system of thinking that is, in most ways, radically different from the way "Creative Writing Workshops" are traditionally taught.
+Here at Write Yourself Free, our teachers are educated in Patrick McCord's Cognitive Method for teaching.
+The Cognitive Method is a whole system of thinking that is, in most ways, radically different from the way "Creative Writing Workshops" are traditionally taught.
 As a system, there are some foundational ideas and skills on which more complicated concepts are built.
-Intro sections are designed to teach a strong foundation.
-Writers tend to spend a couple of 8 week sessions in Intro, getting comfortable with skills and semantics.

 Our system/method for teaching narrative---whether short story, novel, screenplay, or memoir---uses cognitive science as a basis.
 Basing instruction and paradigms on neurology and cognitive psychology---research and hard data---we can dispense with the usual (you'll pardon the expression) confusing hokum.
 Human beings are genetically disposed to use story models as the basis for language, for understanding the self, and for creating models of the way the world works; however, the traditional way we think of "story as a structure"---from Aristotle to Robert McKee---is neither very accurate nor necessarily the best way to teach story writing.

 “In Patrick McCord’s Master Class, you won’t just grind out writing prompt after writing prompt, hoping to improve.
 You’ll get a blueprint for building your story ideas, at the same time you’ll let go of the old habits that inhibit or paralyze you.”

 —Charles Stafford, The Seven Deadlies